mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ---

 # General Debug, Testing, and Validation
-This section is just for geneal debug and testing, some sections may have their own debug, testing, validation, and measurement subsections.
+This section is just for general debug and testing, some sections may have their own debug, testing, validation, and measurement subsections.

 - What tools can you use to debug/test/validate stuff?
 - What is your approach to debug/test/validate something?
 - Design a system to test x.
 - How do you debug software?
-- Often times you need to run tests for days, weeks, or months continiously.
+- Often times you need to run tests for days, weeks, or months continuously.
 How do you ensure these tests run smoothly 24/7 for the entire time?
 What can you do to protect against power outages?

 ---